Biographies

 Arthur Sze is a poet, translator, and editor.
 His eleventh book of poetry is The Glass Constellation: New and Collected Poems (Copper Canyon, 2021).
 Previous books include Sight Lines, which won the 2019 National Book Award for Poetry, Compass Rose, and The Ginkgo Light.
 He has also published The Silk Dragon: Translations from the Chinese.
 A professor emeritus at the Institute of American Indian Arts, he lives in Santa Fe.

 Eileen R. Tabios has released over 60 collections of poetry, fiction, essays, and experimental biographies from publishers in 10 countries and cyberspace.
-In 2021, she released her first novel DoveLion: A Fairy Tale for Our Times.
-Her award-winning body of work includes invention of the hay(na)ku, a 21st century diasporic poetic form, and the MDR Poetry Generator that can create poems totaling theoretical infinity.
+She invented the hay(na)ku, a 21st-century diasporic poetic form, and the MDR Poetry Generator that can create poems totaling theoretical infinity.
+She has also been translated into several languages and has edited, co-edited, or conceptualized 15 anthologies.
 More information is at http://eileenrtabios.com

 Lynne Thompson is the 2021-22 Los Angeles Poet Laureate.
 The author of three books of poetry, Thompson’s work has appeared in Ploughshares, New England Review, Colorado Review, Pleiades, and Best American Poetry, among others.
 Her latest poetry collection, Fretwork, was selected by Jane Hirshfield for the Marsh Hawk Poetry Prize.
 She sits on the Boards of Directors of Cave Canem and Los Angeles Review of Books.

-Tony Trigilio’s recent books of poetry are Proof Something Happened (Marsh Hawk), Ghosts of the Upper Floor (BlazeVOX), and White Noise (Apostrophe).
-His selected poems, Fuera del Taller del Cosmos, was published in Guatemala by Editorial Poe (translated by Bony Hernández).
-He co-edits the poetry journal Court Green, and is a Professor of English and Creative Writing at Columbia College Chicago. www.starve.org
+Tony Trigilio’s newest book is Craft: A Memoir (Marsh Hawk Press, 2023).
+His recent poetry books are Proof Something Happened (selected by Susan Howe as the winner of the 2020 Marsh Hawk Press Poetry Prize, 2021) and Ghosts of the Upper Floor (BlazeVOX [books], 2019).
+A volume of his selected poems, Fuera del Taller del Cosmos, was published in 2018 by Guatemala’s Editorial Poe (translated by Bony Hernández).
+He is a Professor of English and Creative Writing at Columbia College Chicago.

 Julie Marie Wade is the author of 13 collections of poetry, prose, and hybrid forms, most recently Skirted: Poems and Just an Ordinary Woman Breathing.
 With Denise Duhamel, she authored The Unrhymables: Collaborations in Prose, and with Brenda Miller, Telephone: Essays in Two Voices.
 Wade teaches in the creative writing program at Florida International University and makes her home in Dania Beach with Angie Griffin and their two cats.